 Attorneys for the BAE officers and directors have recently moved for dismissal of the city of Harper Woods lawsuit, saying that the pension fund does not have standing and that decisions made by officers of an English company should be reviewed in Englishcourts.

-Posted by Gordon Duff, Senior Editor on July 15, 2016, With 12938 Reads Filed under Government & Politics.
+Posted by Gordon Duff, Senior Editor on July 15, 2016, With 13286 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.